Scholarships and Financial Aid

 You must complete and submit the Free Application for Federal Student Aid (FAFSA) as soon as possible and indicate that your data is to be sent to New York University, code number 002785.
 You must submit a FAFSA each year to determine and renew your financial aid.

 Do not wait for an acceptance offer to submit your FAFSA materials.
-Provided you have submitted your FAFSA and requested that your information be sent to NYU (see above), NYU’s Office of Financial Aid will send you a financial aid package shortly after you have an offer to participate in the Embedded MAT program.
+Provided you have submitted your FAFSA and requested that your information be sent to NYU (see above), NYU’s Office of Financial Aid will send you a financial aid package shortly after you have an offer to participate in the Teacher Residency program.

 Applying after you receive notification of your acceptance will delay the processing of federal aid and student loans and may result in the loss of consideration for scholarships.